 Kim Jong-un came to power in 2012 after the death of Kim Jong-Il.

 Now, the Wall Street Journal reports the reason why Kim Jong Nam was doomed to die was his cooperation with the American Central Intelligence Agency.
 For years, Kim regularly met with agents and contacts in the CIA, though the exact details on the nature of his relationship to the agency are unclear.
 Since Kim Jong Nam had been exiled from the Hermit Kingdom for more than a decade, what he could tell the CIA about the situation in Pyongyang is not known.
 The Wall Street Journal added that Kim was likely in contact with intelligence agencies from other countries, especially China's.

-Kim’s purpose for going to Malaysia was to meet with a Korean-American businessman, suspected of being a CIA operative himself, on the resort island of Langkawi.
-After his killing, members of his family were taken from Macau by North Korean dissident groups and are now in hiding.
+Kim's purpose for going to Malaysia was to meet with a Korean-American businessman, suspected of being a CIA operative himself, on the resort island of Langkawi.
+After Kim Jong-un killed his brother, members of his family were taken from Macau by North Korean dissident groups and are now in hiding.